 We present three reportable business segments (1) NA Fenestration, comprising three operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens & other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles & conservatories, and the European insulating glass business manufacturing insulating glass spacers; and (3) NA Cabinet Components, comprising our cabinet door and components operations.
 We maintain an Unallocated Corporate & Other which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance, legal, and other costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and inter-segment eliminations, and executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
 Other general and administrative costs associated with the corporate office are allocated to the reportable segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segment's administrative costs.
 We allocate corporate expenses to businesses acquired mid-year from the date of acquisition.
 The accounting policies of our operating segments are the same as those used to prepare the accompanying condensed consolidated financial statements.
-Corporate general and administrative expense allocated during the three month period ended January 31, 2021 was \$5.2 million and \$5.5 million for the comparable prior year period.
+Corporate general and administrative expense allocated during the three and nine month period ended July 31, 2021 was \$4.9 million and \$15.6 million, respectively, and \$5.2 million and \$15.4 million for the comparable prior year periods.